 View Related Products by Product Action

 Keywords: Arctigenin, Arctigenin supplier, inhibitors, IκB, IκBα, IkappaBalpha, phosphorylation, inhibits, MKK1, kainate, receptors, Nuclear, Factor, Kappa, B, Glutamate, Kainate, Receptors, iGluR, Ionotropic, Transcription, Factors, antiviral, NF-kB, NF-kappaB, NF-κB, (-)-Arctigenin, NF-kB/IkB, MEK, HIV, 1777, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Arctigenin include:

 Ogungbe et al (2014) (-) Arctigenin and (+) pinoresinol are antagonists of the human thyroid hormone receptor β.
 J Chem Inf Model 54 3051 PMID: 25383984

 Do you know of a great paper that uses Arctigenin from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!